Emergency Animal Hospital – 24 Hour Veterinary Care

 Because your pet’s health is important to us, Newtown Veterinary Specialists’ emergency veterinarians are available to help, 24 hours a day, 365 days a year.
-As the only certified Level II Trauma Center in New England, we are always available to treat your beloved pet for these common illnesses as well as many other emergencies:
+As the only certified Level II Emergency & Medical Care Center in New England, we are always available to treat your beloved pet for these common illnesses as well as many other emergencies:

 - painful behavior

 - breathing problems

 - difficulty walking

 - allergic reactions or swellings